ligolang/ligo/gitlab-pages/docs/testing/testing.md

 If the transaction succeeds, it returns the gas consumption.
 If it fails, it fails the test.

-For greater control, such as to test error conditions and error messages, you can use the function `Test.Next.Contract.transfer`.
+For greater control, such as to test error conditions and error messages, you can use the function `Test.Contract.transfer`.
 The function takes the same parameters but returns an option of the type `test_exec_result`, which is `Fail` if the transaction failed and `Success` if it succeeded.
 In case of success the value is the gas consumed and in case of failure the value is an object of the type `test_exec_error` that describes the error.

 :::warning
-If you create a transaction with `Test.Next.Contract.transfer` and the transaction fails, the test does not automatically fail.
+If you create a transaction with `Test.Contract.transfer` and the transaction fails, the test does not automatically fail.
 You must check the result of the transaction to see if it succeeded or failed.
 :::

 For example, this contract is similar to the contract in an earlier example, but it only allows the number in storage to change by 5 or less with each transaction: